derbyjs/derby-site/md/docs/derby-0.10/views/template-syntax/paths.md

 ## Attributes

 Values are passed into views with attributes.
-These attributes are accessed via paths that start with an at sign (`@`).
+Within the view, these values are accessed via paths that start with an at sign (`@`).
 In addition, there is an `@content` attribute created for any content inside of a view tag.

 ```derby
 <Body:>